...

 Touch is an Amplifier

 Strong body language has a lot to do with timing.
-It’s the use of matching verbal and nonverbal communication in the right time.
+It’s the use of matching verbal and nonverbal communication at the right time.
 A strong image is created when all the signals complement each other and send the same message.
-There is congruency, grace and natural flow to things.
-That’s why it’s so funny to see super muscular guys with a squeaky voice – it’s just doesn’t add up!
+There is congruency, grace, and a natural flow to things.
+That’s why it’s so funny to see super muscular guys with a squeaky voice – it just doesn’t add up!

 Another example: Suppose a salesman is sitting with a customer and he wants the customer to trust him to make the sale.
 Our salesman should initially avoid touching his customer (beyond the initial greetings) until he established some basic connection with him.
 We don’t want him to appear too “pushy” and aggressive.
 If, however, he receives some positive reaction, then he can use a light touch to accent this mood while presenting the benefits of the product – to project the customer’s positive reaction towards the salesman and the product, and therefore increase his chances of sell.

-I know, easier said than done, but it’s totally worth spending some time practicing that.
+I know, easier said than done, but it’s worth spending some time practicing that.

 Determine Approachability